How Well Are You Sleeping?

 “There are as many theories as there are insomniacs, but most agree that medication is not the best way to combat insomnia.
 Natural techniques will have a better impact and last longer.
 Try to stick to a regular sleep schedule (same bedtime and wake-up time), seven days a week.”

-Daily exercise is an important component to achieving a healthy sleep pattern.
+Daily exercise is an essential component of achieving a healthy sleep pattern.

 Try these recommendations:

-2. Make sure your sleep environment is pleasant and relaxing.
-Your bed should be comfortable, and your room shouldn’t be too hot, too cold, or too bright.
+Make sure your sleep environment is pleasant and relaxing.
+Your bed should be comfortable, and your room shouldn’t be too hot, cold, or bright.

-8. Turn your clock around so you can’t see the time, turn off the computer screen and put your phone in flight mode.
+Turn your clock around so you can’t see the time, turn off the computer screen, and put your phone in flight mode.

 If all else fails, try Cognitive Behavioural Treatment.
 Espie says that “once insomnia becomes chronic, the only effective treatment is cognitive behavioural therapy (CBT).”

-As I roll around in my bed thinking of how I will finish this article, I have started to apply the techniques above.
-Exercise has proven effective, leaving me tired at the end of the day and removing electronics is also working.
+As I roll around in my bed, thinking of how I will finish this article, I have started applying the techniques above.
+Exercise has proven effective, leaving me tired at the end of the day, and removing electronics is also working.

 Please let me know if this article helps.
 If you have any comments, feel free to contact me.